 Fintech, or financial technology, is the development of new technology that helps financial services achieve their objectives.
-Companies use these tools and services to improve, automate and streamline processes related to finances.
+Companies use these tools and services to improve, automate finances and streamline processes related to finances.

 As a business sector, fintech may feel to have sprung up overnight.
 However, that’s not really the case.
 Sure, the term “FinTech” only dates back to the early 90s, as the original nickname of the Financial Services Technology Consortium project by Citigroup.
 However, the use of technology in finance can be traced all the way back to engineers laying the first transatlantic cables in 1866.
 Finances and technology work in tandem, to the benefit of many people worldwide.